shayrm/scop-task/Task1/README.md

 The following items were included:

-:one: A Node.js application including index.js file that contains the following routes:
+:white_check_mark: A Node.js application including index.js file that contains the following routes:
   a.
 GET /v1/test - returns “This is Scopio Labs” message and a 200 status code.
   b.
 GET /v1/health - returns "I am alive..." with a 200 status code.
-:two: The application was dockerized with a configurable port and hostname through env vars.
+:white_check_mark: The application was dockerized with a configurable port and hostname through env vars.
-:three: The docker image was uploaded to ECR and assigned to a new registry.
+:white_check_mark: The docker image was uploaded to ECR and assigned to a new registry.
-:four: ECS cluster created, with service and tasks, deploying the application over us-east-1.
+:white_check_mark: ECS cluster created, with service and tasks, deploying the application over us-east-1.
-:six: Using Cloudfront, a distribution created with two Origins to route all requests containing /v1 to the ECS cluster, while all other requests provided from an
+:white_check_mark: Using Cloudfront, a distribution created with two Origins to route all requests containing /v1 to the ECS cluster, while all other requests provided from an
 S3 bucket.
-:seven: The application made highly available based on the /v1/health route.
+:white_check_mark: The application made highly available based on the /v1/health route.

 ## System architecture